 I have been working on a new programming language since the end of August 2020.
-It is hosted on Github, and mirrored on my site.
+It is hosted on my site.

 If you want to see a working example first, VocalGame.cake is a simple audio looper with Ogre 3D graphics and SDL for windowing, input, and audio.
 This demo supports code hot-reloading and doesn't require an external build system, only Cakelisp.
 You can also check Macros.cake, which demonstrates some use-cases for compile-time code.